Geri-Borbas/iOS.Package.Withable/README.md

 ## Used by Apple

 Later on, I found out that on occasions **Apple uses the very same pattern** to enable decorating objects inline.
-These decorator functiona are even uses the same `with` naming convention.
+These decorator functions are even uses the same `with` naming convention.

 These examples below are in vanilla iOS. 🍦